- Both controllers are well-made and comfortable.

 The camera's 60% wider field of vision compared to the Xbox 360 Kinect remedies the annoying "stand 6 feet away" error messages we experienced last time around.

 Xbox One Kinect is certainly powerful, it just needs more games.
-Right now, there are few reasons to keep the 1080p camera plugged in.
+Right now, there are few reasons to keep the 1080p camera plugged in, and now that Microsoft has stopped bundling them with the system, it looks like more aren't likely to be on the way.

 There's a free Kinect Sports Rivals demo that's fun, and the full version came out last year.
 It also supports two Xbox-exclusive workout games, Just Dance 2014 and a pair of Harmonix titles: Fantasia: Music Evolved and Dance Central Spotlight.
 Fighter Within, though, is far from playable.